Pathology of submeasures and $F_\sigma$ ideals: Preliminaries

 \section{Preliminaries}

+For an arbitrary set $X$ and a cardinal number $\kappa$, we denote by $[X]^{\kappa}$ (respectively $[X]^{<\kappa}$) the set of the subsets of $X$ having cardinality $\kappa$ (resp, having cardinality smaller than $\kappa$).
 We say that a collection $\mathcal{A}$ of subsets of a countable set $X$ is {\em analytic} (resp.
 Borel), if $\mathcal{A}$ is analytic (resp.
-Borel) as a subset of the Cantor cube $2^X$ (identifying subsets of $X$ with characteristic functions). $[X]^\omega$ is the collection of infinite subsets of $X$ endowed with the subspace topology as a subset of $2^X$.
+Borel) as a subset of the Cantor cube $2^X$ (identifying subsets of $X$ with characteristic functions).
+The collections $[X]^\omega$, $[X]^{<\omega}$ and $[X]^k$ ($k\in\omega$) are endowed with the subspace topology as subsets of $2^X$.
 We refer the reader to \cite{Kechris94} for all non explained descriptive set theoretic notions and notations.